-Located 2,200 meters (7,200 feet) above sea level in the Chiapas Highlands, Chamula boats a population of about 50,000 people.
+Located 2,200 meters (7,200 feet) above sea level in the Chiapas Highlands, San Juan Chamula boats a population of about 50,000 people.

 One of the most interesting things about the village is its autonomy from the rest of Mexico.

-One of them was caught and burned alive on the spot, as a warning to others not to steal.
+One of them was caught and burned alive on the spot to warn others not to steal.

 That story caught all of our attention based on the speed and severity of punishment.

 The church of San Juan Chamula looks normal from the outside, with its whitewashed walls, but the interior is unlike anything I'd ever seen.

 And I've walked through hundreds of churches and cathedrals in my travels.

 The floor is covered in pine needles.
 There are no pews, which makes it one big open space.

 Our guide informed us the colors of the candles coincide with the colors of corn: red, black, yellow, and white, plus green (which represents Earth).

 Some are there with shamans, or medicine men, who perform elaborate ceremonies to help them or their family members overcome problems, such as illness.

-While it seems odd for Coca Cola and Fanta to be used in a religious ceremony, our guide suggested it may be the color of the soda they're after, and that in the past, they may have used corn-based drinks instead.
+While it seems odd for Coca-Cola and Fanta to be used in a religious ceremony, our guide suggested it may be the color of the soda they're after and that in the past, they may have used corn-based drinks instead.